 Eggs, milk and vegetables are essential in fulfilling the body’s need for iron and protein.
 Both nutrients have properties linked to hair growth.

-To maximise the benefits of the nutrients, consuming iron and calcium supplements is encouraged.
-However, visiting a doctor to get the correct recommended dosage is essential, as every woman’s body is different.
+Consuming iron and calcium supplements is encouraged to maximize the benefits of the nutrients.
+However, visiting a doctor for the correct recommended dosage is essential, as every woman’s body is different.

 2. Tie your hair less